ed-kung/CSUN-Econ-433/labs/lab04/README.md

 For today's lab you will also need the package `dplyr`.
 This should already be installed from the last lab so you shouldn't need to install it again.
 If you do need to install it again, you can install it with the command `install.packages("dplyr")` from the console.

-### Creating a Data Load Script
+### Saving a Dataframe

-In Lab 03, you created a script that (1) Loads and merges the two 2014 files, (2) Loads and merges the two 2019 files, and (3) appends them together.
-Today, we will see how we can re-use scripts that you wrote previously.
+In Lab 03, you created a script that (1) Loads and merges the two 2014 ACS files, (2) Loads and merges the two 2019 ACS files, and (3) appends them together.

+Suppose you want to re-use the merged and appended data.
+You could call the script every time you need to use it.
+Or you could save the merged and appended data as a new csv file.

 Create a new script that contains the following code:

+	rm(list=ls())   # Clear the workspace
+	library(dplyr)  # Load the dplyr library

     # Load and merge the two data files for 2014
     df2014_1 <- read.csv("IPUMS_ACS2014_CA_1.csv")